-This leaflet contains information about contrast injection (dye).
-The contrast used in MRI is Gadolinium-based and is known under its trade name as Dotarem® or Primovist®.
-Please read this information leaflet carefully and if you have any further queries, speak to the radiographer or radiography department assistant looking after you.
+This leaflet contains information about a contrast injection.
+One of the contrasts used in MRI is Gadolinium-based and is known under its trade name of Dotarem®, Clariscan® or Primovist®.
+Please read carefully.
+If you have any further queries, please speak to the Radiographer or Radiography Department Assistant looking after you.
 Further information is available in the manufacturer's information sheet.
 Please ask if you would like a copy.